 - Is BPA-free and processed by a trustworthy facility.

 It should also be worth the trouble of eating!
-Protein powders that include all nine essential amino acids are whey and egg protein powder.
+Protein powders that include all nine essential amino acids are whey protein powder and egg protein powder.
 I’m also a big fan of pea protein powder, which you can read more about here.
+Vegan protein powders pack a lot of punch too!

 What’s In These Chocolate Peanut Butter Protein Bars?